 Get a safe vehicle

 Sniffing for a sports car?
 How about that new SUV?
 Better think twice before buying those kinds of cars.
 A 4-door sedan will cost less insurance than a sports car.
-A used car cost less insurance than a brand-new SUV.
-Be sure that the car your child chooses has safety features including airbags, seatbelt alarms, anti-lock brakes, and speeding warning devices among others.
+A used car costs less insurance than a brand-new SUV.
+Ensure your child’s car has safety features, including airbags, seatbelt alarms, anti-lock brakes, and speeding warning devices.

 Be a safe driver

 Get a monitoring device.

 Telematics is used for monitoring vehicles.
-It records and transmits data like speed, location, maintenance requirements, and more.
-This device can help you and your insurer to monitor your driving.
+It records and transmits data like speed, location, maintenance requirements, etc. This device can help you and your insurer to monitor your driving.

 Shop around for a good insurance company.

 Before deciding on an insurance company, do your research first.
 Get quotes from different insurers.
 Check if you need all the coverage given and take out what is unnecessary.
 Get referrals from family and friends who have experience in dealing with agents.

 If you have talked to car insurance agents, you will notice that there are quite a few options for choosing the proper coverage.
 Agents will have a different take on what is essential, and it is up to you and your kid to choose which one will benefit them the most.

 If your kid is found at fault in an accident, liability coverage will help pay for the damages.
 There are two types of liability coverage:

 - Bodily Injury – pays for expenses incurred when your kid injures a pedestrian or person in another car.
 This included medical expenses as well.